mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 create.
 Sometimes it felt like I was reading some kind of Victorian-era novel, playing a fishing game, watching a Hallmark movie, or some odd combination of all three.
-These aren't things you want associated with a serious story about a boy who has a serious heart condition and who is going through situations that will change the rest of his life.
+These aren't things you want associated with a serious story about a boy who has a life-threatening heart condition and who is going through situations that will change the rest of his life.
 Not every song works with every scene, either.
 For instance, when Hisao walks into the nurse's office, some kind of funky track begins playing.
 This might be appropriate for a game featuring Mr. T, but it is completely out of place here.

 There's a wide variety of songs to listen to, but because each scene has music associated with it to some extent, that means the game is dominated by music.